Networks

 WSM has brought together representatives of the three continents with a view to shape a common mission and vision and to agree on the global strategy since 2019.
 The global network now enables us to influence the political agenda of global institutions such as the International Labour Organization (ILO), the United Nations (UN) or the World Bank.

-Bolivia India Benin Guatemala Indonesia Burundi Peru Dominican Republic DR Congo Cambodia Rwanda Philippines Senegal Nepal Burkina Faso Bangladesh Togo Guinea Mali Mauritania Belgium
+Bolivia India Benin Guatemala Indonesia Burundi Peru DR Congo Cambodia Rwanda Dominican Republic Philippines Senegal Nepal Burkina Faso Bangladesh Togo Guinea Mali Mauritania Belgium

 EN ES FR NL